*** 20th Anniversary: 2003 to 2023 ***

 well i had a science fair this year and i made a Chrismas house with tree lights and mini snowflakes i came out 2nd place in the science fair.
 I won a trophy i was happy and i would like to thank my family, friends, cousins etc for helping me i couldnt have done it without they help.

-Barry's Response - When a kid's project becomes a family affair, that's when the magic happens.
-Thanks for your input patu.
+Barry's Response - It's when a kid's project turns into a family affair that magic happens.
+Patu, thanks for your input.

 Click here to post comments